 Many Houston area women and men have spider veins, also called telangiectasias, which are small, dilated blood vessels near the surface of the skin.
 They appear most often on the face, nose and legs.
 There are two treatment options to eliminate spider veins: sclerotherapy (injection of a special fluid into the veins) and Intense Pulsed Light treatment.
 Both treatments cause disappearance of the veins.
 Although both treatments for spider veins will lighten the veins, they will not be obliterated with just one treatment.
 The number of treatments varies among patients, but the average number is three.
 These treatments are scheduled approximately four weeks apart.

-Sclerotherapy, and Intense Pulsed Light, is used almost exclusively for treatment of small leg veins, ie, 5 mm in diameter or smaller, also known as spider veins.
+Sclerotherapy, and Intense Pulsed Light, are used almost exclusively for the treatment of small leg veins, ie, 5 mm in diameter or smaller, also known as spider veins.
 Larger veins, if not working correctly, need to be treated first by a general or vascular surgeon.
-These larger dilated blood vessels are more commonly referred to as varicose veins, and require a different form of specialized treatment.
+These larger dilated blood vessels are more commonly referred to as varicose veins and require a different form of specialized treatment.